 It’s not a huge policy, but it’s enough to make me feel better.
 And that is what insurance is all about, right?

 There is No Time Like the Present

 In most cases, it is cheaper to buy life insurance when you are younger (and healthier).
 If you have some life insurance, great.
 Review your plan and make sure you have enough.
 If you don’t have enough life insurance, take a few moments and get a life insurance quote or see if you can get a policy through your employer.
-Here are some places where you can get a free, no-obligation quote on a life insurance policy:

 Life insurance is one of the most essential parts of your financial plan.
 Please, for the love of your family, make sure you have enough.
-This article is part of the life insurance movement, a gathering of financial writers sharing the message about the importance of life insurance.